Cook Racing Technologies

-Cook Racing Technologies (formerly Cook-Finley Racing, and Chad Finley Racing) is an American professional stock car racing team that currently competes in the NASCAR Craftsman Truck Series, fielding the No. 84 Toyota Tundra TRD Pro part-time for Patrick Staropoli.
-In the ARCA Menards Series, they field the No. 17 Toyota Camry part-time for Staropoli.
-In the ARCA Menards Series West, they field the No.

-17 Chevrolet SS for Kaylee Bryson and the No. 42 Chevrolet SS part-time for Spencer Davis.
+Cook Racing Technologies (formerly Cook-Finley Racing, and Chad Finley Racing) is an American professional stock car racing team that currently competes in the ARCA Menards Series, ARCA Menards Series East, and ARCA Menards Series West.
+In the ARCA Menards Series, they field the No. 17 Chevrolet SS/Toyota Camry part-time for multiple drivers.
+In the ARCA Menards Series East, they field the No. 17 Chevrolet SS part-time for Cory Roper.
+In the ARCA Menards Series West, they field the No. 17 Toyota Camry for Taylor Mayhew and the No. 42 Chevrolet SS part-time for Jaiden Reyna.
 The team is owned by veteran crew chief Bruce Cook.

 History

 Driver Chad Finley formed a part-time team in the ARCA Racing Series in 2016, where he would be the driver. it was his first season in the series since 2010 when he drove part-time for K-Automotive Motorsports.
 In the team's debut race at Michigan, they fielded the No. 51 Chevrolet, where they would start and finish thirteenth.
 Their next start came at IRP, and Finley had a strong fifth-place finish.
 He attempted one more race that year at Chicagoland, where Finley qualified fourth but did not finish the race, ending up in 23rd.

 The team returned in 2017, and in their first start of the season, which came at Nashville, Finley pulled off an upset win.

 On June 20, 2018, it was announced that Chad Finley would enter the summer Gateway race fielding his self-owned No. 42 Chevrolet.
 He started 20th and came home with an impressive 6th place finish.
 Finley and the No. 42 returned at Bristol.
 Finley started twelfth, but finished in a disappointing 30th place finish after an early exit due to an engine issue.